 Often in areas of drought, animals struggle to find water to survive.
 Therefore, animals will congregate at watering holes, as you see in the photograph of ‘African Elephant By Waterhole.’

-Explore more black and white photographs of elephants, discover our black and white photography.
-All our excellent art photographs you can license also purchase as photographic prints.
+Explore more black and white photograph wall art of elephants, discover our B&W photography.
+All our excellent art animal photographs you can license also purchase as photographic prints.